Access to Justice in Both Official Languages Support Fund

 Official Languages

-In support of Section 41 of the Official Languages Act, the Department is committed to facilitate the participation of official language minority communities and their organizations in the development and assessment of the Department's policies, programs and services having significant impact on the development of the communities; and to take measures to ensure that the Department of Justice's programs and services reach official language minority communities.
+In the implementation of Section 41 of the Official Languages Act, the Department is committed to facilitate the participation of official language minority communities and their organizations in the development and assessment of the Department's policies, programs and services having significant impact on the development and vitality of the communities; and to take measures to ensure that the Department of Justice's programs and services reach official language minority communities.
 In the context of project funding, these measures include:

 Sustainable Development